MeredithU/my-website/README.md

 3. ``npm install``
 4. ``gulp`` (This assumes you have npm & Gulp installed globally)
 5. To open a browser window with live-reloading, run ``gulp watch``

+### To Do

+1. Build out additional pages
+2. Look at using Handlebars or Mustache
+3. Maybe change up the design again?